Arpit9110/SY0_701/Domain 4.md

 	2. Use threat Intelligence service to stay informed about new threats.
 	3. Employ advanced malware detection and prevention tools.
 ### Pretexting

+   In this type of attack the attacker gives sone pretext of data and the user or the victim more or the rest of the information.
+The mitigation of this type of attack involves training the employee not fall for the pretext and not to fill in the  gaps for people when they are calling.

+Phishing Attacks
+There are different types of phishing attacks:
+- Phishing :